Archangels Don't Play Pinball: Plot summary

 A group of young Milanese men play a prank on one of their group - "Lofty".
-They arrange a fake marriage to a prostitute, who pretends to be a beautiful Albanian princess.
+They arrange for a fake marriage to take place between Lofty and a prostitute who pretends to be a beautiful Albanian princess.
 Lofty has a problem - he needs to get identity papers from the Ministry.
 The only way he can do this is to become a dog.
 He is taken into a local kennel, where he is eventually bought by a circus owner.
-After various further adventures, Lofty eventually awakes, only to find that it has all been a dream.
-But the lovely lady is still there with him.
+After various further adventures, Lofty eventually awakes, only to find that it has all been a dream with the lovely lady there with him.
 Archangels don't play pinball with people's lives.

 Song

 The play is also noted for its use of song.
 One example is "Stringimi forte i polsi" (Hold my wrists tightly together) which the protagonist Il Lungo (Stretch) sings to an "Albanian" prostitute whose wrists he is bound to.
-It would later be the theme tune to the TV programme Canzonissima.
+It would later be the theme tune to the TV programme Canzonissima which the playwright, Dario Fo, makes a controversial appearance on.